rstuckey/PythonVehicleSimulator/README.md

     numpy           https://numpy.org/install/
     matplotlib      https://matplotlib.org/stable/users/installing.html

+To install the project in editable mode, just run:

+    pip install -e .

 For more information about mathematical modeling of marine craft and methods for guidance, navigation and control, please consult: